cadrspace/hackdepot/README.md

 and adjust it to your needs (see the comments in the script).

 ## Deployment and serving
-Deplpoyment routine made with `Capistrano` http://capistranorb.com
+Deplpoyment routine made with [Capistrano](http://capistranorb.com).

 - Deploy to `environment` server where environment is configured environment